arctic-hen7/bonnie/spec.md

 #[derive(Debug, Clone, Deserialize)]
 #[serde(untagged)]
 enum Command {
-    Simple(CommandBox), // Might be just a string command to run on the default generic shell Complex {
+    Simple(CommandWrapper), // Might be just a string command to run on the default generic shell Complex {
         args: Option<Vec<String>>,
         env_vars: Option<Vec<String>>,
         subcommands: Option<Scripts>, // Subcommands are fully-fledged  commands (mostly)
         order: Option<OrderString>, // If this is specified,subcomands must not specify the `args` property, it may be specified at the top-level of this script as a sibling of `order`
-        cmd: Option<CommandBox>, // This is optional if subcommands are specified },
+        cmd: Option<CommandWrapper>,    // This is optional if subcommands are specified },
 }
 type OrderString = String; // A string of as yet undefined syntax that defines the progression between subcommands
                            // This wraps the complexities of having different shell logic for each command in a multi-stage context
                            // subcommands are specified above this level (see `Command::Complex`)
 #[derive(Debug, Clone, Deserialize)]
 #[serde(untagged)]
-enum CommandBox {
-    Simple(CommandWrapper),
-    MultiStage(Vec<CommandWrapper>),
-}
-#[derive(Debug, Clone, Deserialize)]
-#[serde(untagged)]
 enum CommandWrapper {
     Universal(CommandCore), // Just a given command
     Specific {
         generic: CommandCore,
-        targets: Option<HashMap<TargetString, CommandCore>>
+        targets: Option<HashMap<TargetString, CommandCore>>,
     },
 }
 #[derive(Debug, Clone, Deserialize)]
 #[serde(untagged)]
 enum CommandCore {
-    Simple(String), // No shell configuration
+    Simple(CommandBox), // No shell configuration
     WithShell {
-        exec: String, // We can't call this `cmd` because otherwise we'd have a collision with the higher-level `cmd`, which leads to misinterpretation
+        exec: CommandBox, // We can't call this `cmd` because otherwise we'd have a collision with the higher-level `cmd`, which leads to misinterpretation
-        shell: Option<Shell>
+        shell: Option<Shell>,
     },
+}
+// This represents the possibility of a vector or string at the lowest level
+#[derive(Debug, Clone, Deserialize)]
+#[serde(untagged)]
+enum CommandBox {
+    Simple(String),
+    MultiStage(Vec<String>),
 }
 ```